An Introduction To FUE Hair Transplants

 The FUE procedure is carried out in several steps:

-Shaving the donor area: The patient’s donor area was shaved before surgery to give the surgeon more access to the hair follicles.
-These are typically untouched by the hair-loss hormones so the hair transplanted in that area will continue to grow naturally following its relocation.
+Preparing the donor area: The patient’s donor area is fully or partially shaved before surgery to give the surgeon more access to the hair follicles.
+The donor area contains the follicles which are typically untouched by the hair loss hormones so the hair transplanted from that area will continue to grow naturally following its relocation.

 Follicle Extraction: